ekowbaah/site/content/posts/monorepos-whats-the-deal-with-it.md

 ## Introduction

 If you're reading this, it's because you've heard about monorepos.
 If you're a developer, there's a good chance that the idea of having to manage several repositories is something that makes your skin crawl.
 After all, managing those projects can't be easy!
-So let's examine what monorepos they do and why people use them.
+So let's examine what monorepos do and why people use them.

 ## What is a monorepo?